-Prepared in 2012 (and noted by the WAPC in its consideration as being in keeping with SPP4.2), the Forrestfield District Structure Plan ('DSP') provides a framework for coordinated development of the District

-Centre over a period of 10 to 20 years.
+Prepared in 2012 (and noted by the WAPC as being in keeping with SPP4.2), the Forrestfield District Structure Plan ('DSP') provides a framework for coordinated development of the District Centre over a period of 10 to 20 years.
 The subject site is included within the 'Forrestfield District Centre' boundary, refer to Figure 8.